Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Equilibrium

-where $w^*_2, ..., w^*_T$ are defined in Lemma \ref{lem:auction USD}.
-Lemma \ref{lem:auction USD} then immediately implies the following corollary: \begin{corollary} The auction with tokens with $\sigma_t =-1$ for all $t\leq T$ is the preferred auction with tokens, strictly so if $U()$ is strictly concave.
+\begin{corollary} The token-based auction with $\sigma_t = -1$ for all $t \leq T$ yields strictly higher utility to the auctioneer than any other token-based auction if $U(\cdot)$ is strictly concave.
 It is also preferred to the auction with dollars, strictly so if $U()$ is strictly concave. \end{corollary}

 \todo[inline]{I need to complete the argument by showing that all possible auction formats expose the auctioneer to the variability of period 1 revenues}